sushilsridhar/git-commands/README.md

 ### 8. Stage and un-stage files
 git add . (stages all modified files)
 git add filename (stages only one file)

+git restore --staged src/
+or
 git reset (unstage all files added)
 git reset HEAD filename (unstage only one file added)